dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Adding new data to full sample data tarfile
 -------------------------------------------

-If access to the DTC web server is unavailable to upload data or if permission has not been granted to use the met_test shared user account, someone from the
+If you are unable to access the DTC web server to upload data or if permission has not been granted to use the met_test shared user account, someone from the
 METplus development team will have to complete the instructions in this section.
-Please let one of the team members know if this is the case.
+Please let one of the team members know if this is necessary.
 Comment on the GitHub issue associated with this use case and/or email the team member(s) that have been coordinating with this work.
-Please create a post in the
+If it is unclear who to contact, please create a post in the
-`METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_ if it is unclear who to contact.
+`METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.

 Log into the DTC Web Server with SSH
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^